 Mediation Service Procedures

-Mediation is mandatory in all disputes prior to any arbitration action.
 Mediation is a form of assisted negotiation in which the parties agree, in good faith, to obtain the help of a neutral third party.
 The role of the neutral third party is to assist the parties in obtaining a voluntary resolution of matters that are in dispute.
 The Mediation Service offered by the MBA has been designed to assist homeowners, builders and subcontractors in resolving disputes, both during and after the construction process.

 1. The Primary Role of Mediator: